Such a thrill, such an honor, such a delight to be here with you each day to discuss the things that matter most to one and all.

 He has never experienced true democracy in his lifetime.

-On the night of the Iowa caucuses, that 81-year-old man stayed up until five in the morning, huddled by his television, waiting for the results of an election on the other side of the world.
+On the night of the Iowa caucuses, that 81-year-old man stayed up until 5 in the morning, huddled by his television, waiting for the results of an election on the other side of the world.

 The world is watching what we do here.

-Can we come together across party and region, race, and religion to restore prosperity and opportunity as the birthright of every American?
+Can we come together across party and region, race and religion to restore prosperity and opportunity as the birthright of every American?

-Can we send a message to all those weary travelers beyond our shores who long to be free from fear and want that the United States of America is and always will be the last best hope on earth.
+Can we send a message to all those weary travelers beyond our shores who long to be free from fear and want that the United States of America is and always will be the last best hope on earth?

 We say, we hope, we believe.